 - Conventional.
 If none of the above works for you, there are conventional loans that require as little as 3 percent down.
 Visit Freddie Mac Home Possible to inquire about income and property eligibility.

-- Down Payment Options.
-A down payment can be a gift from a family member, or if you’re in a position to do so, consider borrowing the down payment from your retirement plan.
+- Down Payment Options. if you have not saved enough for your down payment you can receive a gift from a family member, or consider borrowing the down payment from your retirement plan.
 Contact your plan administrator to see if that is available to you.

 We have several experienced USDA loan officers.
 Our office has placed USDA clients in homes for over 15 years with no money down.
 No money down is just one of the many benefits of USDA Guaranteed Home Mortgages.
 USDA has